Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

 - Flaky women.
 Not all women I met on POF were flaky of course, but many were.
 Some girls would vanish for no reason, after agreeing on date plans.
 This works both ways of course.
 Women have stories about guys being flaky on the site too, but this occurred more on this site than any other.

-- Fake profiles.
+- Fake profiles and bots.
 Almost every time a user would add me to their favorites list it was a fake profile.
 I would also receive scam messages too, but not often.
-The fake profiles are obvious to see in a basic search.

 - No way to hide a profile.
 You can block a profile, but you can't hide one, so you see the same profiles you've already looked at every time you do a search.